How can I help my preschooler get past irrational fears?

-Common fears among preschoolers: loud noises (like thunder, fireworks, and sirens), dogs, bugs, strange things that “might” happen (like tornadoes or zoo animals escaping), and certain scary characters (like an imagined ghoul, a life-size Goofy at Disney World or that fishy-looking dentist who’s only seen twice a year).
+Common fears among toddlers and preschoolers: loud noises (like thunder, fireworks, and sirens), dogs, bugs, strange things that “might” happen (like tornadoes or zoo animals escaping), and certain scary characters (like an imagined ghoul, a life-size Goofy at Disney World or that fishy-looking dentist who’s only seen twice a year).
 Worried thoughts by day can also pop up at night, as nightmares.

 WHY it happens:

 Especially by around 3.5 to 4, preschoolers have learned a lot and feel “big” relative to babies and toddlers.
 They’re bursting with confidence in all kinds of areas, from running and jumping to self-play, self-feeding, self-dressing, and mental skills like recognizing certain letters or being able to count.
 They’re also becoming aces at categorizing the world—comparing things, naming them, sorting them—and like to have things figured out.

 Then, poof!
 That swagger can go out the window when something comes along at the wrong moment that somehow seems different, unfamiliar, threatening, or unclear, or that make them feel small or defenseless.
 Add to this a vivid imagination that can fill in the missing details (fangs!) and possibilities (crash!).

 Worries can form in the wake of an upsetting experience or out of the blue when a child is sick, tired, or otherwise feeling a little vulnerable—say during a transition (a move) or other new experience (new sibling).

 We can’t really prevent all fears from forming.
 Even the liveliest, most advanced child is prone to a sudden tender spot.
 But with a little love and TLC we can make our kids feel better—without turning family life upside-down.